-- A person who has just started earning or has acquired some Zakatable Assets for the first time as a gift should note down the date and month of the Islamic calendar year once their assets reach Nisab.
-This date will be the starting point of the Hijri lunar year cycle, in which Zakat would be due after the completion of one year from that date.
-(See Figures 1 and 2) - If this person's Zakatable Assets stay above Nisab for an entire Hijri lunar year, then Zakat is due on that same Hijri date one lunar year later.
-The cash value of all Zakatable Assets in their possession at that time should be calculated, and 2.5% of that value should be given as Zakat.3 - If this person's Zakatable Assets falls below Nisab at any time during the Hijri lunar year, then the year cycle will restart only after their assets again reach the value of Nisab.
+• If this person's Zakatable Assets stay above Nisab for an entire Hijri lunar year, then Zakat is due on the total amount that same Hijri date one lunar year later, regardless of any increase or decrease during the year.
+The cash value of all Zakatable Assets in their possession at that time should be calculated, and 2.5% of that value should be given as Zakat.3 (See Figure 2)

+• If this person's Zakatable Assets falls below Nisab at any time during the Hijri lunar year, then the year cycle will restart only after their assets again reach the value of Nisab.
 They should again note down the date and month of the Islamic calendar year which their assets reached Nisab, and this date will be the new starting point of the Hijri calendar year in which Zakat will be due at the end.
 (See Figure 3)